 This particularly applies to restrictions on the reasonableness or acceptability of the models that make up the stochastic cash-flow model used to perform the projections, since these restrictions are inherently restrictions on the joint modeling of the hedging and non-hedging portfolio.
 To give effect to these requirements, they must apply to the overall investment strategy and investment portfolio.

-Before either a new or revised hedging strategy can be used to reduce the amount of the SR otherwise calculated, the hedging strategy should be in place (i.e., effectively implemented by the company) for at least three months.
-The company may meet the time requirement by having evaluated the effective implementation of the hedging strategy for at least three months without actually having executed the trades indicated by the hedging strategy (e.g., mock testing or by having effectively implemented the strategy with similar annuity products for at least three months).

 B. Modeling Approaches

 The analysis of the impact of the hedging strategy on cash flows is typically performed using either one of two types of methods as described below.
 Although a hedging strategy normally would be expected to reduce risk provisions, the nature of the hedging strategy and the costs to implement the strategy may result in an increase in the amount of the SR otherwise calculated.
+Particular attention should be given to VM-21 Section 1.B Principle 5 for the modeling of future hedging strategies.

 The fundamental characteristic of the first type of method, referred to as the “explicit method,” is that hedging positions and their resulting cash flows are included in the stochastic cash-flow model used to determine the scenario reserve, as discussed in Section 3.D, for each scenario.